jonbnewman/mobx-store-provider/docs/basic-example.md

 export default observer(UserDisplay);
 ```

-Note that we also wrap our component using `observer()` from the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library, this ensures our component renders updates to the store.
+Note that we also wrap our component using `observer()` from the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library, this ensures our component renders any updates made to the store.

 ## Defining the store